The Ultimate Guide To Part-Time CMO Services

 According to a recent study, the global demand for part-time and fractional executives has increased by 57% since 2020, with the part-time CMO model becoming particularly popular among small to mid-sized businesses.

-So if you are the leader of a small-to-mid-size business, the founder of a startup or a division head looking to operate with greater agility in these uncertain times, we hope this comprehensive guide can help.
+If you are the leader of a small-to-mid-size business, the founder of a startup, or a division head looking to operate with greater agility in these uncertain times, the rest of this piece is the version of the answer I wish someone had given me before I started doing this work full-time.

 What is a Part-Time CMO?